-Many leaders think that the reason turnover has decreased is because of the bad economy.
+During the past several years many organizations enjoyed what felt like a relatively low turnover rate.
+Many leaders thought that the reason turnover had decreased was because of the downturn in the economy.
 That’s not entirely accurate.
+Long term employees were holding on, but new hires still turned over at an astonishing rate.
 As the 2014 Equifax research shows, on average, more than half of all employees who left their job in the past year did so within the first twelve months.

 Concerned?
 You should be.
 The average cost to recruit a single new employee is well over $4,000 and will take on average 42 days to fill the vacancy (SHRM study 2016).
 This figure does not reflect the time spent or the decrease in morale as the search drags on.
 Since the rate of turnover is potentially the highest during the first year, let’s take a closer look at one way we can stop the hemorrhage.